Evil Dead (2013 film): Cast

 Additionally, Bruce Campbell appears uncredited in the post-credits scene as Ash Williams.
 Briefly reprising their roles from the original film through archival recordings, Bob Dorian voices Professor Raymond Knowby and Ellen Sandweiss voices Cheryl Williams, who warns the main characters that they will die.
 Jack Walley also had a small role in the film as Billy Bob, a truck driver who rescues Mia after she escapes the cabin, though his scene wound up being deleted.
 It was restored in the extended cut.

 Production

 Writing

 Fede Álvarez and Rodo Sayagues co-wrote the script, which was then doctored by Diablo Cody in an effort to Americanize the dialogue since English was not the writers' first language.
-The film was produced by Raimi, Campbell, and Robert G. Tapert, who are the producers of the original trilogy.
+The film was produced by Sam Raimi, Bruce Campbell and Robert G. Tapert, who are the producers of the original Evil Dead trilogy.

 Raimi and Campbell had planned a remake for many years, but, in 2009, Campbell stated the proposed remake was "going nowhere" and had "fizzled" due to extremely negative fan reaction.
-However, in April 2011, Bruce Campbell stated in an AskMeAnything interview on Reddit.com, "We are remaking Evil Dead.
+However, in April 2011, Bruce Campbell stated in an AskMeAnything interview on Reddit: "We are remaking Evil Dead.
 The script is awesome ...
 The remake's gonna kick some ass — you have my word."
 The film was officially announced that July.